lukefleed/website/src/data/blog/memory-pt2.md

 }
 ```

-Every error path must manually release all previously acquired resources.
-The cleanup logic is duplicated at each exit point.
-As functions grow more complex, the cleanup paths multiply.
-Miss one and we leak.
-The `goto cleanup` pattern consolidates the release logic:
+The cleanup code is duplicated at each error site.
+If we add a fourth resource, we must update three error paths.
+The duplication invites mistakes.
+Miss one cleanup and we leak.

+The `goto` statement consolidates cleanup into a single location:

 ```c
 int process_file(const char *path) {